fbpx

 [View in FULL SCREEN]

 Affordable yet luxuriously comfortable, Valencia Residence nestled within a friendly neighborhood with a myriad of cultures and ethnicities.
-It is conveniently located with an abundance of nearby amenities which include international schools, hospital, golf course and mall.
+It is conveniently located with an abundance of nearby amenities which include international schools, hospital, golf course, and malls.
 With just a short stroll, you will discover a scenic spot that offers endless play and relaxation along the stretch of sandy beach at Teluk Bayu.

 Find out more about Valencia Residence